 Looking for new ways to change up your major donor fundraising strategy?
-What worked for you in the past may no longer be the best course of action today as your nonprofit has grown and evolved.
-Not to mention, a changing economic climate may call for big shift in fundraising methods.
+What worked for you in the past may no longer be the best course of action today, as your nonprofit has grown and evolved.
+A changing economic climate may call for big shifts in fundraising methods, too.

 You want your fundraising efforts to be as successful as possible, so let’s take you through a quick refresher to make sure you’re fully prepared to launch a new strategy.